Akhil3171/Generify/EXPLANATION.md

    - Simple storage structure (no semantic search)
    - No vector embeddings for better retrieval
    - Could be enhanced with vector database (e.g., ChromaDB)
+   - No multi-user account support to safeguard each person's personal drug search history

 2. **Planning Style**:
    - Instruction-based planning relies on Gemini's interpretation of instructions